 Lead-acid batteries may not be disposed of in the trash, buried, or thrown in wetlands or waterways.
 These batteries contain a corrosive and toxic electrolyte that is very harmful to the environment.
 Connecticut law requires consumers to return their lead-acid auto batteries for recycling, and requires retailers of these batteries to accept a used battery for each battery they sell.
 Retail stores that sell batteries are required to accept up to three batteries from a customer that is not purchasing a new battery.
 In addition, some towns accept lead-acid auto batteries at their local transfer station.
 To find out if this service is available in your area, call your local recycling coordinator.

 Rechargeable batteries (learn more) are commonly found in cordless phones, power tools, portable electronics and cell phones.
 They include nickel cadmium, nickel metal hydride, small sealed lead acid and lithium ion batteries.
 All rechargeable batteries can be recycled at participating retail collection points including most Radio Shack and Wal-Mart Stores.
-For information on where to recycle nickel cadmium batteries in your area, call 1-800-8-BATTERY or 1-877-2-RECYCLE or log on to the Rechargeable Battery Recycling Corporation (RBRC) website.
+For information on where to recycle nickel cadmium batteries in your area, call 1-877-2-RECYCLE or online at Call2Recycle to find a local drop-off site.

-If you have AAA, AA, C or D batteries, and they are not rechargeable, then they are most likely alkaline and zinc carbon batteries (learn more).
-If possible, they should be recycled.
-If recycling is not available, these batteries can be disposed in the regular trash.
-Some community household hazardous waste (HHW) collection events will accept household batteries.
-To find out about HHW services in your area, call your local recycling coordinator, or check the DEEP's HHW web page for the schedule.
+If you have non-rechargeable AAA, AA, C or D batteries, then they are most likely alkaline and zinc carbon batteries (learn more).
+These batteries are not hazardous and can be disposed in the regular trash.
+However, if recycling is available, please recycle them.
+Most community household hazardous waste (HHW) collection events will not accept alkaline and zinc carbon batteries.
+To find out if your local recycling or HHW program accepts them, call your local recycling coordinator, or check the DEEP's HHW web page for the schedule.
 Also, INMETCO, a metals reclamation facility in Pennsylvania, recycles alkaline and zinc carbon batteries.
 Call (724) 758-2800 for more information.

 Watch or Button Batteries (Silver Oxide Batteries)